 Decon-Recon Switch: Specifically, this series deconstructs the power of heart often used in Magical Girl anime.
 The show does this by drawing attention to the fact that the power of what the girls wish for (the desires of their heart) are never as pure and noble as many shows often assume they would be (these are young girls after all and Humans Are Flawed).
 Tragedy ensues because of their often selfish and unclear desires.
 The ending, however, reconstructs the power of heart in that a wish made for all the right reasons can essentially become the most powerful force to ever exist.

-Demon Slaying: The new magical girl system against those black incorporeal wraith-like creatures.
+Demon Slaying: The new magical girl system against the wraiths.
 Whether they're demons or undead is up for debate.

 Department of Redundancy Department: The Latin title reads as this, but it's subverted in that there's an alternate, more accurate translation (based off of Altum Videtur): Girl of the Sorcerer: Magician Madoka.
 Furthermore, "Puella" literally means "a young girl" but it's derived from "Puerulus", which means "a young slave".

 The witches' mazes.
 The first witch, Gertrud, is a gardener, so the maze is covered in roses and thorns, with floating scissors and butterfly- and puffball-themed familiars.
 The second, Charlotte, has a maze made of cake and sweets with syringes and bottled body parts everywhere.
 Charlotte herself looks like a children's cartoon from the 80s.

 A certain aspect of Charlotte itself takes heavy inspiration, too, from Takeshi Murakami's Superflat artwork.